-Around 10% of ovarian tumors are metastatic masses, almost 50% of which are Krukenberg tumors.
-Nearly 80% of Krukenberg tumors are bilateral.
-The prognosis of this tumor is uniformly poor [1-2-3].
 Krukenburg tumor is a metastatic malignancy of the ovary characterized by mucin-rich signet-ring adenocarcinoma that primarily arises from a gastrointestinal site in most cases and less commonly from other sites.
-This tumor is named after Friedrich Ernst Krukenberg (1871-1946), who reported a new type of ovarian malignancy in 1896.[2-3-4] The most common origin of KT is from gastric cancer (in up to 70% of cases), especially the poorly cohesive/signet ring-cell type [6].
-Even though KT are probably the best-known secondary tumors of the ovary (STOs), they account for only about 30-40% of all secondary ovarian tumors [7].
+This tumor is named after Friedrich Ernst Krukenberg (1871-1946), who reported a new type of ovarian malignancy in 1896.[2-3-4].
+Nearly 80% of Krukenberg Tumors are bilateral and the prognosis of this tumor is uniformly poor [1-2-3].
+The most common origin of KT is from gastric cancer (in up to 70% of cases), especially the poorly cohesive/signet ring-cell type [6].
+Even though KT are probably the best-known secondary tumors of the ovary, they account for only about 30-40% of all secondary ovarian tumors [7].
 Metastases from other sites that do not comply with the histopathological definition of KT are frequently found in ovaries, including colon, breast, small intestine, and pancreatic cancer, malignant melanoma, and others [5].
-It is vitally important for radiologists to recognize a metastatic tumor to direct future therapy
+It is vitally important for radiologists to recognize a metastatic tumor to direct future therapies.